 - Increase supplier relationship management – Supplier relationship management has evolved from a discipline of simply managing spend and finding the lowest-priced supplier to a process in which procurement functions work more closely with suppliers to identify weaknesses, mitigate risk, measure risk performance and assess other operating variables.

-- Drive savings to the bottom line with a centralized structure – The centralization of the finance and procurement functions is key to meeting this goal.
-Our survey indicated that seven in 10 organizations that had such a structure were able to drive more than 60 percent of their procurement savings to the bottom line.
-Fewer than 20 percent of respondents lacking centralization were able to match that.
+- Drive savings to the bottom line with a centralised structure – The centralisation of the finance and procurement functions is key to meeting this goal.
+Our survey indicated that seven in 10 organisations that had such a structure were able to drive more than 60 percent of their procurement savings to the bottom line.
+Fewer than 20 percent of respondents lacking centralisation were able to match that.